 – We pray because spiritual warfare is real.

 – We pray because we want to be ready when Christ returns.

 Grace (unmerited favor):

-– God accepts me because of Christ’s work on the cross, not because of my
+– God accepts me because of Christ’s work on the cross, not because of my performance.

 – Because God loves us unconditionally, we are to love others unconditionally.

 – Just as we need grace for salvation, we also need grace for daily life.

 – Pastors are called to feed the flock the pure milk and food of the Word.